Police chase leads cops through two counties

 The chase then moved back north toward Scranton.

-Eventually, police boxed in the white vehicle right in downtown Olyphant.
+Eventually, police boxed in the white vehicle right in downtown Dickson City.

 The driver was taken into custody there.

-Note: UPDATE: State troopers say police were called to Prospect Avenue in Scranton Friday night just before 6:30 p.m. for reports of a person slumped over the wheel of a car.